 Council may also order a person to demolish or remove a building if the building is so dilapidated as to present harm to its occupants or to persons or property in the neighbourhood (under section 121B 2(c) of the Environmental Planning and Assessment Act 1979).
-An order may require immediate compliance with its terms in circumstances which the person who gives the order believes constitute a serious risk to health or safety or an emergency (under section 121M of the Environmental Planning and Assessment Act 1979).
-If a person fails to comply with the terms of an order, council may act under section 121ZJ of the Environmental Planning and Assessment Act 1979 to give effect to the terms of the order, including the carrying out of any work required by the order.
+An order may require immediate compliance with its terms in circumstances which the person who gives the order believes constitute a serious risk to health or safety or an emergency (under division 9.3) of the Environmental Planning and Assessment Act 1979).
+If a person fails to comply with the terms of an order, Council may act under division 9.3 of the Environmental Planning and Assessment Act 1979 to give effect to the terms of the order, including the carrying out of any work required by the order.